Nenkai/GTSpecDB/README.md

 Loads and saves SpecDB folders and allows for editing car specs, course information, race events & more.

-As of 17/05/2023, this tool now supports saving compressed tables which is required for GT4.
+As of 17/05/2023, this tool now supports saving custom huffman compressed tables which is required for GT4.

 ## [DOWNLOAD LINK](https://github.com/Nenkai/GTSpecDB/releases)